baitongc/Chen-Project/README.md

-## Who will be the next NBA _MVP_** winner?
+## Who will be the next NBA MVP winner?

-This instruction is specific to the slate theme but should translate well to other themes.
-You can change default variables in your website build by making changes in your `_config.yml` file:
+Basketball is one of the most popular sports in the world, and NBA represents the highest level of playing the sport.
+So the MVP winner from NBA is the best player of the basketball in that year.
+I know everyone has their own MVP in their mind, but do you think it is possible using the stats of passing MVP to predict the future MVP?

 ```yml
 title: [The title of your site]